 I’m grateful for social media.

-As a strong introvert who loves solitude and working from home, chewing on and discussing ideas, and walking out my mission in meaningful ways, social media has felt like a gift.
+As a strong introvert and HSP, who loves solitude and working from home, chewing on and discussing ideas, and walking out my mission in meaningful ways, social media has felt like a gift.

 I get to use it in ways that feel good to me – for building my business, contributing hope and encouragement to this messy world, connecting with growth-minded people, and sending sarcastic memes to my sister or daughter for a good belly laugh;)